avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

     @jax.jit
     def nv_rgen(state):
-      return v_rgen(v_rgen(v_rgen(v_rgen(v_rgen(state)))))
+      """ Run 5 generations of vmapped rgen over input """ return v_rgen(v_rgen(v_rgen(v_rgen(v_rgen(state)))))

 please read B. Nikolc's post for an in depth explanation for rgen function, which runs 1 generation of Game of Life.

-We use jax.vmap, probably the most important function in JAX. `vmap` lets us creates a function which maps an input function over argument axes.
+We use `jax.vmap`, a super useful in JAX. `vmap` lets us creates a function which maps an input function over argument axes.

 This lets us run a generation of game of life across every slice in our canvas in parallel.
+nv_rgen is where I'm not quite sure of.
+We need to run 5 generation of Game of Life on the canvas.
+According to python idioms, a loop should be used to execute this function 5 times.
+But conventional python loops are not allowed in JAX.
+For now this works, but maybe I'll fix this later.